-- The purpose of this report and the statutory public meeting is to present the draft City-Initiated Official Plan Amendment to delegate authority to the Commissioner of Planning, Building and Economic Development, or their delegate, to pass by-laws for: - o Removing a holding "H" symbol; and, - Housekeeping by-laws for the purpose of making clerical or other changes to assist in the interpretation of a zoning by-law. - This report also includes the draft by-law to amend the City's Administrative Authority By-law (216-2017), as required to put into effect the proposed enabling Official Plan Amendment. - Delegated authority does not alter any notice or public meeting requirements. - Delegated authority to the Commissioner of Planning, Building and Economic Development, or their delegate, will result in reducing application processing time and create capacity for staff and Council to focus on more substantive issues.
-Applicants will benefit from quicker approvals and reduced application fees.
+- A Statutory Public Meeting to present the draft Official Plan Amendment was held on May 16, 2022.
+Details of the Statutory Public Meeting are included in Appendix B. - The purpose of this report is to present for Council adoption the City-Initiated Official Plan Amendment to delegate authority to the Commissioner of Planning, Building and Economic Development, or their delegate, to pass by-laws for: - Removing a holding "H" symbol; and, - Housekeeping by-laws for the purpose of making clerical or other changes to assist in the interpretation of a zoning by-law. - This report also includes as Appendix C the amendment to the City's Administrative Authority By-law (216-2017) to implement: - the above noted Official Plan amendments to delegate authority to the Commissioner of Planning, Building and Economic Development, - an additional delegated authority to the Commissioner of Planning, Building and Economic Development for the execution of agreements associated with Consent to Sever and Minor Variance applications. - Delegated authority does not alter any notice or public meeting requirements. - Delegated authority to the Commissioner of Planning, Building and Economic Development, or their delegate, will result in reducing application processing time and create capacity for staff and Council to focus on more substantive issues.
+Applicants will benefit from quicker approvals and potentially reduced application fees.